-Lock Springs, Missouri - Lake Street Looking North, circa 1900.
-Touch of color LOA
+Lock Springs, Missouri – Lake Street Looking North, circa 1900

-Lock Springs, Missouri, located in southeast Daviess County, is a very small town filled with abandoned business buildings and sidewalks that lead nowhere.
+Lock Springs, Missouri, located in southeast Daviess County, is a tiny town filled with abandoned business buildings and sidewalks that lead nowhere.

-Before European settlement, this area was utilized by Osage Indians who traveled along a trail that made its way to present-day Utica, Missouri before crossing the Grand River, and on toward Iowa.
-In the immediate vicinity of what would become Lock Springs, there were three springs bubbling from the hillsides, and the Indians not only utilized these springs as a watering place, but also camped, and buried their dead here.
+Before European settlement, this area was used by Osage Indians who traveled along a trail that led to present-day Utica, Missouri, then crossed the Grand River and continued on toward Iowa.
+In the immediate vicinity of what would become Lock Springs, three springs were bubbling from the hillsides, and the Indians not only utilized these springs as a watering place but also camped and buried their dead here.

-In 1839, a man John D. Lock received a government land grant of 320 acres.
-As more people came through the area, many travelers sought the site of the springs for its water and it became known as Mr. Lock’s springs.
+In 1839, John D. Lock received a government land grant of 320 acres.
+As more people came through the area, many travelers sought out the springs for their water, and it became known as Mr. Lock’s Springs.

 In 1843, Lock was granted a patent for the land by President John Tyler, and he soon surveyed and platted a townsite.
-However, little appears to have been done about developing a town at that time.
+However, little appears to have been done to develop the town at that time.

-In 1870, there was a small village located several miles to the northeast, comprised of three houses and a small store, called “Old Greasy,” due to its location on a treacherous hill road.
+In 1870, a small village several miles to the northeast, comprising three houses and a small store called “Old Greasy,” was located on a treacherous hill road.
 That year, the four buildings were moved to Houston’s land near the springs.
-A post office was established in 1871 and the next year, Houston platted 14 blocks for an official town.
-The first home was built by the McFarlins.
+A post office was established in 1871, and the following year Houston platted 14 blocks to form an official town.
+The McFarlins built the first home.

-By 1880, the village was called home to about 50 people and one historian mentioned it as “not of very great proportions but like all rising towns, they believe immensely in their future.”
+By 1880, the village was home to about 50 people, and one historian mentioned it as “not of very great proportions, but like all rising towns, they believe immensely in their future.”
 At that time, Lock Springs boasted the St. Louis & Omaha Railroad station and depot building, a druggist, a grocery store, a general merchandise store, and a blacksmith.
-A decade later, the town would be called home to 212 people.
+A decade later, the town would be home to 212 people.

 Moore Hotel in Lock Springs, Missouri.

-In 1897, a two-room schoolhouse was built that served the 1st through 8th grades.
-At some point the Moore Hotel was built, which was also known as the Railroad Hotel because it was near the depot.
+In 1897, a two-room schoolhouse was built to serve grades 1 through 8.
+At some point, the Moore Hotel was built, which was also known as the Railroad Hotel because it was near the depot.
 In 1898, it was purchased by Henry Eugene “Doc” Moore.

-By 1900, the town was called home to 246 people and it soon boasted two hotels, a blacksmith shop, a lumber yard, drug store, a dry goods store that had the only public telephone, a grocery, a stove bolt factory, an ax handle, barrel, and stave factory; and a newspaper.
+By 1900, the town was home to 246 people, and it soon boasted two hotels, a blacksmith shop, a lumber yard, a drug store, a dry goods store that had the only public telephone, a grocery, a stove bolt factory, an ax handle, barrel, and stave factory, and a newspaper.
 North of town, there was a cheese factory, run by Henry and Martha Baker.

-Lock Springs reached its peak population of 288 in 1920 and afterward, gradually declined.
+Lock Springs reached its peak population of 288 in 1920 and gradually declined thereafter.

-This Kadzu covered building in Lock Springs, Missouri appears to be gone today by Kathy Alexander.
+This Kadzu-covered building in Lock Springs, Missouri, appears to be gone today, according to Kathy Alexander.

 Also See: